TSGut/SparseVolterraExamples.jl/README.md

 # Installation

 The following installation guide assumes a clean install of Julia Version 1.3.1 (2019-12-30), which can be found [here](https://julialang.org/downloads/oldreleases/).
-Newer Julia releases may work if all the appropriate dependenceies can be resolved.
+Newer Julia releases may work if all the appropriate dependencies can be resolved.

+# Using the package to reproduce results in the paper

+The examples folder contains scripts with detailed comments.
+Evaluating line-by-line from the top walks the user through the process of obtaining the solutions described in the paper.
+Along with the comments in the src folder this should be sufficient to generalize it to other use cases.

 # References